hopetambala/SI664-docs/tools/mac-ngrok.md

 3. Start the Django development server.
 4. Perform the exercise, making changes to your Django app instance as required.
 5. Start an ngrok tunnel.
-6. When interacting with the autograder over HTTP replace localhost with the ngrok domain.
+6. When interacting with the autograder over HTTP replace http://localhost:8000 with the ngrok domain.
 7. Make frequent use of the ngrok inspector to monitor the HTTP request/response cycle.
+8. After submitting your assignment and receiving a grade close the tunnel.

 ## ngrok Documentation